jonyamagiri/jonyamagiri/README.md

 ### Hi there 👋

+- I am Joab, a student at Alx-Holberton Software Engineering school.
+Am sharpening my skills as a Full-stack Software Engineer.
+- 🌱 I’m currently learning Low-level programming & Algorithm (using C) and System engineering & DevOps (using Ubuntu & Shell).
+- 📫 How to reach me: Twitter (@danogembo)

 <!--
 **jonyamagiri/jonyamagiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.